pingbird/notes/notes/opinions/flutter.md

 I dislike redux style state management (actions / reducers on immutable data) it tends to be much too verbose because of Dart being strongly object oriented, using it over plain services with methods feels like a downgrade.

-I really dislike result types in Dart (such as from fpdart), in practice they do nothing to help error management, the codebase I've seen that uses them almost always ignore or rethrow Result errors in a fragile way.
+I really dislike result types in Dart (such as from fpdart), in practice they do nothing to help error management, the codebases that use them almost always ignore or rethrow Result errors in a fragile way.

 My opinions on reducers and result types might change if/when dart has macros and discriminated unions, these patterns are much easier to work with in languages that do, like Rust.